 - Irrelevant or untimely offer.

-Time, place, and motivation are three pillars of the effective content of any pop-up.
+Time, place, and motivation are three pillars of the effective content of any pop-up example.
 Don’t write too much and mention your advantages.
 You should be either noticeable for your uniqueness or make an offer that will benefit users.

 For example, you shouldn’t display a welcome window before the page fully loads.
-Also, the offer to subscribe or receive a coupon should appear on the page of an article or blog.
-Show it no less than 10-15 seconds after users land on the main page.
+Also, the offer to subscribe or receive a coupon should appear on an article or blog page example.
+Show it no less than 10-15 seconds after users land on the main page example.
 In this case, it will be timely, relevant, and related to the content.

 And a small pop-up requesting permission to define the user’s location in the right corner is a perfect way to set up personalization right away.